jupyterlab/frontends-team-compass/docs/team/becoming-member.md

-# Becoming a JupyterLab team member
+# Becoming a JupyterLab Council member

-This document describe first how to become a council member.
-Then the two subgroups of JupyterLab Council member will be specified:
+This document describes how to become a council member.
+It includes information about the two subgroups of JupyterLab Council members:
 - The release group (see [Release team member](#release-team-member))
 - The admin group (see [Admin team member](#github-organization-owners))